Simba · the Etlworks AI agent

 Inside Composer

-Chat with Simba while building flows on the canvas.
-Drop two connections, ask Simba to wire them.
-Or describe the whole pipeline; Simba builds it.
-The default way most teams use it.
+Chat with Simba while building flows on the canvas — and watch the canvas update live as you describe what you want.
+Drop two connections and ask Simba to wire them, or describe the whole pipeline and have it built in front of you.
+The default way most teams use Simba.

 See Composer